iLVL-Key/FFXI/gearswap/readme.md

 <details>
 <summary>BLU</summary>

+Version 18.8
+- Added Chocobo Circuit to the list of Town Zones.
+- Adjusted a lot of set names to be easier to read using snake_case.
+- Adjusted Notifications to clear after joining a party.
+- Fixed an issue where no gear set would equip while idle or engaged with no Mode set yet (defaults to Mode1 when None).
+- Various code cleanup.

 Version 18.7
 - Adjusted Notifications to clear after joining a party.
 - Fixed an issue with SP2 recast